MCP Server (Preview)

 # How it works

-The MCP server uses the HTTP + SSE (Server-Sent Events) transport.
-MCP clients connect to a dedicated endpoint for the agent and authenticate with an Azure Entra ID (Azure AD) token.
-Once connected, the client can invoke the chat tool to send questions and receive answers with citations.
+The MCP server exposes the Streamable HTTP transport (the recommended transport, used by Claude Desktop and VS Code) at a single endpoint per agent β POST /mcp/{agent-id} β and also keeps the legacy HTTP + SSE (Server-Sent Events) transport for older clients.
+MCP clients connect to a dedicated endpoint for the agent and authenticate with a Microsoft Entra ID token.
+Once connected, the client can invoke two tools:

 # Prerequisites